Sambuccus nigra, a. k. a. Black Elderberry, Blue Elderberry

 Conditions Best Helped by Elderberry

 Elderberry is best for flus and symptoms of flus.
 It stimulates the immune system in ways that also prevent herpes simplex from taking a hold in the body.
 Scientists hope this immune stimulation will prove to be useful against more serious infections like HIV.
-Elderberry has Sambucus nigra agglutinins (SNAs) that keep the cell walls barred against viruses.
+Elderberry has Sambuccus nigra agglutinins (SNAs) that keep the cell walls barred against viruses.

 People with compromised immune systems due to allergies or asthma benefit from this herb’s attention.
 Those who suffer from bronchitis would do well to add elderberry into their diet as well.